seen-network/seen-network.github.io/faq.md

 #### Who is SEEN for?

-SEEN membership is for any UK civil servants and public sector staff - from central government departments, agencies, and their associated public bodies including arm’s length bodies - who share our values as set out in our [Mission Statement](./#what-is-seens-mission) and [Guiding Principles](./#what-are-seens-values).
+SEEN membership is for any UK civil servants and public sector staff - from central and devolved government departments, agencies, and their associated public bodies including arm’s length bodies - who share our values as set out in our [Mission Statement](./#what-is-seens-mission) and [Guiding Principles](./#what-are-seens-values).
 SEEN is a source of support, advice and resources for colleagues who require assistance in furthering our mission.
 We will also be a source of support for colleagues who experience bullying, harassment or discrimination because they share our beliefs.

 #### What do we mean by ‘sex equality and equity’?